-- §304-5.4 May we authorize an employee to exceed the maximum subsistence allowances (per diem, actual expense, or conference lodging) prescribed in applicable travel regulations where we have authorized acceptance of payment from a non-Federal source for such allowances? - (a) Generally, yes.
+§304-5.4 May we authorize an employee to exceed the maximum subsistence allowances (per diem, actual expense, or conference lodging) prescribed in applicable travel regulations where we have authorized acceptance of payment from a non-Federal source for such allowances?

+- (a) Generally, yes.
 Subsistence allowances are usually limited to the maximum subsistence allowances (per diem, actual expense, or conference lodging) prescribed in Chapter 301 of this title for travel in CONUS, by the Secretary of Defense for travel in non-foreign areas, and by the Secretary of State for travel in foreign areas.
 However, the maximum subsistence allowances established by this title and by the Secretary of Defense may be exceeded as long as- - (1) The non-Federal source pays the full amount of the subsistence expenses, at issue; and - (2) The subsistence expense paid by the non-Federal source is comparable in value to that offered to or purchased by meeting attendees. - (b) The maximum subsistence allowances prescribed by the Secretary of State for travel to foreign areas may not be exceeded.

-§304-5.5 May we authorize an employee to travel by business-class common carrier accommodations if we accept payment in full from a non-Federal source for such transportation expenses?
+§304-5.5 May we authorize an employee to travel by other than coach-class on common carriers or other than lowest first-class on ships if we accept payment in full from a non-Federal source for such transportation expenses?

-Yes, you may authorize an employee to travel by businessclass common carrier accommodations as long as the-
+Yes, you may authorize an employee to travel by other than coach-class on common carriers or other than lowest first-class on ships as long as the:

-- (a) Non-Federal source makes full payment for such transportation services in advance of travel; and - (b) Transportation accommodations furnished are comparable in value to those offered to, or purchased by, other similarly situated meeting attendees.
+- (a) Non-Federal source makes full payment for such transportation services in advance of travel; and - (b) Transportation accommodations furnished are comparable in value to those offered to, or purchased by other similarly situated meeting attendees; and - (c) Travel meets at least one of the conditions in §§301-10.123, 301-10.162 and 301-10.183 of this Title.